shopware/docs/guides/plugins/plugins/storefront/add-listing-filters.md

 ## Overview

 In an online shop, filters are an important feature.
 So you might use filters in your custom plugin.
-This guide will get you covered on how to implement your own, custom filters in Shopware's storefront.
+This guide will get you covered on how to implement your own, custom filters in Shopware's Storefront.

 ## Prerequisites